ng-conf/submissions-2015/README.md

 ## We Can Help

 If you are nervous about proposing a talk please don't let that stop you.
 First time presenters are more than welcome.
 If you would like to run your ideas by someone feel free to contact @iammerrick on Twitter or via email at info@ng-conf.com.
 We are happy to brainstorm and review your ideas and interests with you.
-If you need more encouragment check out this [fantastic website](http://weareallaweso.me/) by Tiffany Conroy.
+If you need more encouragement check out this [fantastic website](http://weareallaweso.me/) by Tiffany Conroy.

 ## How to Submit a Proposal